Spin Polarization Type Dependence of the Neutrino Mass and Nature

-In the case of massive Dirac neutrinos, the cross sections (\ref{3}) and (\ref{8}) are at the low energies $(E_{\nu_{D}}\rightarrow m_{\nu_{D}})$ not different.
-Unlike this, a coincidence of cross sections for the longitudinal and transversal polarized neutrinos of an arbitrary energy takes place, if the elastic scattering arises at the expense of purely vector or axial - vector components of leptonic current.
+In the case of massive Dirac neutrinos, the cross sections (\ref{3}) and (\ref{8}) at the low energies $(E_{\nu_{D}}\rightarrow m_{\nu_{D}})$ are not different.
+Unlike this, a coincidence of cross sections for the longitudinal and transversal polarized neutrinos of an arbitrary energy takes place if an elastic scattering arises at the expense of either vector or axial-vector components of leptonic current.

-Such an order, however, may exist only in the case where the fermion mass is nohow connected with its polarization.
-Therefore, if it turns out that the availability of mass in neutrino transforms a longitudinal particle into a transversal ones, and vice versa, this will indicate to the existence of fundamental difference not only in masses \cite{2} but also in nature of Dirac neutrinos of the most diverse types of polarizations.
+Such an order, however, may exist only in the case where a fermion mass is nohow connected with its spin polarization.
+Therefore, if it turns out that the availability of mass in the neutrino transforms its longitudinal polarization into the transversal one, and vice versa, this will indicate to the existence of fundamental differences not only in the masses [2], but also in the nature of Dirac neutrinos of the most diverse types of polarizations.

-Exactly the same one can as a completeness include in the discussion massive Majorana neutrinos.
-They of course have no neither an electric charge nor a magnetic moment $(F_{i\nu_{M}}(q^{2})=0),$ and the interaction of $G_{i\nu_{M}}(q^{2})$ with field of emission is stronger \cite{3} than the interaction of Dirac neutrinos axial - vector currents.
+Exactly the same one can as a completeness include in the discussion the massive Majorana neutrinos.
+They have no neither an electric charge nor a magnetic moment $(F_{i\nu_{M}}=0),$ and the interaction of their axial-vector currents $G_{i\nu_{M}}$ with the field of emission is stronger [3] than of Dirac neutrinos.

-Our analysis shows that the cross sections describing the studied processes with longitudinal and transversal Majorana fermions of any energy have the same size.
+Our analysis shows that the cross sections describing the studied processes with longitudinal and transversal polarized Majorana fermions of any energy have the same size.

-It is clear, however, that the same massive neutrino possesses either longitudinal or transversal polarization.
-Therefore, at the availability of a non - zero mass, the longitudinal neutrino must convert into the transversal ones, and vice versa.
-Such a connection between the truly neutral neutrinos in their spin polarization type dependence may serve as an indication to the existence of fundamental differences both in nature and in masses of longitudinal and transversal neutrinos of Majorana.
+It is clear, however, that the same neutrino must possess either longitudinal or transversal polarization.
+Therefore, at the availability of a non-zero mass, the longitudinal neutrino can be converted into the transversal one, and vice versa.
+Such a connection between the truly neutral neutrinos in their spin polarization type dependence may serve as an indication to the existence of fundamental differences both in the nature and in the masses of longitudinal and transversal neutrinos of Majorana.